 A competition is a match or game between people; each side tries its hardest to win.

-Commentary is when a reporter talks about an event as it is happening or is giving their opinion about a past event.
+A reporter gives commentary when they talk about an event as it is happening or give their opinion about a past event."

 inclined or showing an inclination to dispute or disagree, even to engage in law suits